UBS distances itself from Libor guilty ruling for former trader

-ZURICH Swiss bank UBS UBSG.VX on Monday distanced itself from its former trader Tom Hayes, who was found guilty of conspiracy to defraud in the first trial of a defendant accused of Libor interest rate rigging.
+ZURICH Aug 3 Swiss bank UBS on Monday distanced itself from its former trader Tom Hayes, who was found guilty of conspiracy to defraud in the first trial of a defendant accused of Libor interest rate rigging.

 "UBS was not a party to this case," the Zurich-based bank said in an emailed statement.